Quimbolos/modelling-airbnbs-property-listing-dataset-/README.md

 ```

 ## Milestone 4: Create a regression model
-> Machine Learning models are created and evaluated.
+> Regression Machine Learning models are created and evaluated.
 These models predict the price of the listing per night.

 In **Task 1**, a file named ```modelling.py``` is created: